Trolley buses in Vancouver: History

-The service was provided by CCF-Brill trolley buses, with 82 of model T44 acquired in 1947 and 1948, and 245 of the larger model T48 (and variants T48A and T48SP) acquired between 1949 and 1954.
-With the delivery of the last new Brill trolley bus, in January 1954, Vancouver had the largest trolley bus fleet in Canada, 327 units.
+The service was provided by CCF–Brill trolley buses, with 82 model T44 vehicles acquired in 1947 and 1948, and 245 of the larger model T48 (and variants T48A and T48SP) acquired between 1949 and 1954.
+With the delivery of the last new Brill trolley bus, in January 1954, Vancouver had the largest trolley bus fleet in Canada at 327 units.
 The fleet later included 25 1947-built Pullman-Standard trolley buses acquired secondhand from Birmingham, Alabama, which entered service in March 1957.
 However, drivers considered the Pullmans awkward to operate, and the vehicles were found to be surplus to the company's needs; they were taken out of service in 1960 and scrapped in 1961.
+The BC government nationalized BCER in August 1961, replacing it with a new crown corporation named BC Hydro.

+1970s to 1990s

+In November 1974, trolley buses began operating along the new Granville Mall in downtown Vancouver, after a section of Granville Street was converted into a bus- and pedestrian-only street.
+During the work to convert the street to a transit mall, all trolley bus routes had been detoured via Seymour, Howe, and Richards streets.

 In the mid-1970s, the remaining T44-model trolley buses were retired, and in their place 50 new trolley buses were acquired from Flyer Industries.
-Flyer Model E800s were new vehicles except for the propulsion system, which used recycled General Electric equipment from the earlier Brill T-44s.
+Vancouver's Flyer model E800s were new vehicles except for the propulsion system, which used recycled General Electric equipment from the earlier Brill T-44s.
 The Flyer E800s were delivered in late 1975 and 1976.
 Their use of recycled 1940s electrical equipment resulted in a shorter lifespan, and they were withdrawn in 1985, but around 25 returned to service for Expo 86, and the last few were in occasional service until January 1987.

 In the early 1980s, the system acquired 245 new Flyer E901A/E902 trolley buses.
-These began to enter service in mid-1982, gradually replacing the CCF-Brill vehicles.
+These began to enter service in mid-1982, gradually replacing the CCF–Brill vehicles.
 The last use of a Brill trolley bus in service occurred on 25 March 1984.
 After withdrawal of the last E800s, in early 1987, Flyer E901A/E902 vehicles made up the whole of the Vancouver trolley bus fleet for almost 20 years.
 E902 No. 2937 was irreparably damaged by an electrical fire in 1987, reducing the total number of trolley buses to 244.